jhipster/jhipster-dotnetcore/docs/Features/heroku.md

 Currently MySql and PostgreSQL database addons are free and automatically added by this sub-generator when deploying to Heroku.
 Even though those resouces are free, an accound with verified credit card is required to add them.

-Since the available [MSSQL addon](https://elements.heroku.com/addons/mssql) is not free it is not automatically included when deploying to heroku.
-It requires manual provisioning to avoid unwanted chages and a message will be displayed with instructions on how to manually install the MSSQL addon.
+Heroku's [MSSQL addon](https://elements.heroku.com/addons/mssql) is not free of cost and to avoid unexpected costs It's not automatically added when deploying to Heroku.
+To use MSSQL It requires manual provisioning to avoid unwanted chages and a message will be displayed with instructions on how to manually install the addon.

 ## Limitations